leelim81/Spaceship-Time-Series-Prediction/README.md

 # Spaceship-Time-Series-Prediction
 ### Predicting monthly sales of multiple merchants

 This was part of the coursework from Coursera's Advanced Machine Learning(ML) Specialization.
 The goal of this project is similar to a ML project which was implemented at my previous startup www.spaceship.com.sg.
 Spaceship is a warehouse storage and logistic service provider for other merchants.
-This project was started with a simple question “Can we predict what our clients are selling next month so that we can optimize the warehouse items’ position in advance?“.
+Spaceship's warehouse manager started with a simple question “Can we predict what our clients are selling next month so that we can optimize the warehouse space?“.

-Due to privacy concern, we cannot use the actual from Spaceship.
-However, the provided data has identical structure to the real world data we had.
+Due to privacy concern, we cannot use the actual data from Spaceship.
+However, the provided data from Kaggle has identical structure to the real world data we had.

 Data URL: https://www.kaggle.com/c/competitive-data-science-final-project/data